My apologies for the über dramatic title. This is kind of an “action-packed” post. :p

 Before our departure from Israel

 After my brother passed the phone to Mama, I started talking.
 I started thanking my Mama, telling her how much I love her.
 I talked and talked even when I couldn’t hear any response.
-I talked some more until my brother got back on the phone and we hung up.
+I talked some more until my brother was back on the phone and we hung up.
 As I walked towards the Clock Square, I decided to call my brother again.
 I wanted to talk to my Mama for the last time even when I could no longer get any response.

 THE FINAL KISS